Dodkes/weatherapp/README.md

 # Weather app API
-App started as taks by my first job interview.
+App started as my first job interview task.
 After 3 years I decided to fix it and customize for me and my family.
 Check it here [Weather App by Dodkes](https://dodkes.github.io/weatherapp/)